vdurante/asp.net_n-layered_web_applications/part1/design_patterns/repository.md

 {%endace%}

-Although the solution above is already a great advance, there are a few extra problems that will be addressed and solved on the next section: Dependecy Injection
+Although the solution above is already a great advance, there are a few extra problems that will be addressed and solved on the next section: Dependecy Injection.